AirHelp/treasury/README.md

 ## Command Line interface (CLI)

 Treasury is controlled via a very easy to use command-line interface (CLI).
 Treasury is only a single command-line application: treasury.
-This application takes a subcommand such as "read", "write" and "export".
+This application takes a subcommand such as "read", "write", "import" or "export".

 The Treasury CLI is a well-behaved command line application.
 In erroneous cases, a non-zero exit status will be returned.
 It also responds to -h and --help as you'd most likely expect.